 Every organisation and individual knows What they do – the products the sell or services they provide.

 Some organisations know How they do what they do – the things that make them special or different and set them apart from their competition.
 This is often called the unique selling proposition (USP).

-Why is the organisation’s purpose – its reason for being and its beliefs.
+The Why is the organisation’s purpose – its reason for being and its core beliefs and values.
 It provides clear answers to the question “Why does your organisation exist?” and, importantly, “Why should that matter to anyone else?”.

-It is important to note that the Purpose (Why) cannot be “to make money”.
+It is important to note that the Organisation’s Purpose cannot be “to make money”.
 Revenues, profits, salaries and other monetary measurements are simply the results of what the organisation does.
 An organisation’s Purpose is the contribution it makes, as well as its core values and guiding principles.
 It is about the way it makes the people it comes into contact with feel.

 The way most organisations communicate

 Typically people and organisations communicate this way by telling people What they do and sometimes How they are different or better.
 They rarely say Why they do what they do yet they expect it to result in a desired behaviour like making a purchase, taking action, etc.

 Here is how most organisations market and communicate: